omerhakim/Prediction-of-Median-Income-in-the-US/README.md

 The goal of this project is creating a model which predict Median income per household (over/under $49,000) in US zip codes based on geography and social security payments.

 As part of the process of building the model I conducted exploratory data analysis and produced visualizations using matplotlib and seaborn.
 In order to choose the best model, Gridsearch and hyperparameter tuning were used for five classifiers: XGBoost, Random Forest, KNN, Logistic Regression and Decision Tree .
-Based on comparisons of accuracy scores, I decided to utilize XGBoost classifier for the final model.
+Based on comparisons of the accuracy score,  XGBoost classifier was chosen for the final model.

 Sources of Data:
 US Census Report, Social Security Administration